 They say no two guitars are the same!
 They may look alike in structure.
-But when it comes to the tunes generated, an expert can distinguish the difference of one from the other.
+But when it comes to the tunes generated, an expert guitar luthier maker can distinguish the difference of one from the other.
 A guitar is a beautiful combination of strings, hardware, paint, wood, etc in which the wood plays a vital role.
 The most important component to the core sound of a guitar is the wood.

 The quality of the best guitar wood is determined based on certain factors such as,

-• Size of the wood
+- Size of the wood

-• Cosmetic properties like the color, grain of the wood, etc
+- Cosmetic properties like the color, grain of the wood, etc

-• Tradition, Stability
+- Tradition, Stability

-• How it is processed in the factory etc
+- How it is processed in the factory etc

 Each wood has different tonal properties which are critical in setting a base for a guitar’s voice.
 Let’s have a look at some of the commonly used guitar woods that a luthier is interested to work with.
-Some of the major woods used for the body and neck of a guitar are Mahogany, Maple, Agathis, Ash, Alder, Poplar, Basswood, Spruce, Walnut, etc. Some of the woods are incorporated into modern acoustic and electric guitars that include exotic tonewoods like Rosewood, Lacewood, Wenge, Koa, Bubinga, Korina, Redwood, etc.
+Some of the major woods used by guitar luthier for the body and neck of a guitar are Mahogany, Maple, Agathis, Ash, Alder, Poplar, Basswood, Spruce, Walnut, etc. Some of the woods are incorporated into modern acoustic and electric guitars that include exotic woods like Rosewood, Lacewood, Wenge, Koa, Bubinga, Korina, Redwood, etc.

-Now let’s talk about how to choose the best wood for a guitar :
+Now let’s talk about how to choose the best wood for a guitar:

-• Never choose wet woods or wood with cracks.
-2. If the board is warped and is difficult to straighten, then it’s better to avoid such pieces.
+- If the board is warped and is difficult to straighten, then it’s better to avoid such pieces.

-• Make sure to buy woods that are defect-free
+- Make sure to buy woods that are defect-free.

-• Always choose a quarter-sawn wood over flat-sawn wood when it comes to the grain direction.
+- Always choose a quarter-sawn wood over flat-sawn wood when it comes to the grain direction.

-• Avoid woods with dead tones as they tend to damage easily.
+- Avoid woods with dead tones as they tend to damage easily.

-• Acoustic Guitars
+Acoustic Guitars

-• Compared to electric guitar, wood has a more important role in acoustic guitar construction.
+Compared to electric guitar, wood has a more important role in acoustic guitar construction.
 Spruce is one of the most popular woods used for acoustic guitar tops.
-The sweet and smooth tone and pale color make it easily recognizable in the market.
+The sweet and smooth wood and pale color make it easily recognizable in the market.
 Spruce sounds good when combined with any other tonewood.
 In addition, it also has pretty good projection and volume to boot.
-Mahogany being a dense wood and close grain is another choice, although they are probably more commonly used as a tonewood for guitar backs and sides.
+Mahogany being a dense wood and close grain is another choice, although they are probably more commonly used as tonewoods for guitar backs and sides.
 The combination of mahogany and spruce is more popular due to the balanced tone, versatility, etc

 Easy Indian Rosewood is best suitable for the back and sides if you are looking for a guitar with more of a sharper tone.
 Bubinga, Zebrawood, etc are also great choices, and they all make good sounding guitars.